Accessibility at Fallingwater

 - Shuttle service to and from the house is available for visitors who are unable to make the walk from the Visitors Center to the house and back.
 Please ask a Fallingwater staff member for this service at any point during your visit.

 - Assisted Listening Devices are provided at no charge for all visitors at this time, in order to ensure social distancing during tours.
-For persons who suffer from profound hearing loss, we can arrange for a sign-language interpreter to conduct a tour at no extra charge.
+For those with profound hearing loss, we can arrange for a sign-language interpreter to conduct a tour at no extra charge.
 For scheduling purposes, we require a minimum advance notice of two weeks to arrange a sign-language interpreter.

 - If you have a vision impairment, we can arrange for a more descriptive tour.
 Please make arrangements in advance when booking your tour, so that we may have a qualified guide available.